Christian-Fjord/webdb-i-challenge/queries.md

 ## find all customers that include the word "market" in the name.
 Should return 4 records.

-SELECT * FROM Customers WHERE CustomerName LIKE "%market%;
+SELECT * FROM Customers WHERE CustomerName LIKE "%market%";